solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 This page will serve as the hub for onboarding, similar to how this wiki is a hub for the Embedded Subteam's info.
 You should familiarize yourself with the guides and datasheets in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html), so you know what is available there.

-For the first month or so, PowerPoints will be presented at the start of the Sunday meetings to help bring new members up to speed.
+~~For the first month or so, PowerPoints will be presented at the start of the Sunday meetings to help bring new members up to speed.
 The goal of these presentations is not to teach new members everything they will need, but rather create a foundation so new members know how things work in general and know what questions to ask.
-These will be posted in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html) afterwards.
+These will be posted in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html) afterwards. ~~

+Read through all the PowerPoints in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html).
+They were updated for Fall 2025, but should still be up-to-date for everything EXCEPT FreeRTOS.
+The PowerPoints describe MbedOS, which was the real time operating system the team used up until 2025-2026.
+We are using FreeRTOS now, but all the concepts described for MbedOS are still relevant.

 New members should research the basics of C++ and Python if they are unfamiliar with these programming languages.
 Here are some helpful resources:
 - [C++ Basics](https://www.w3schools.com/cpp/default.asp)